 - Eligible Countries: The Bursary is available to UK and EU students.

-- Entrance Requirements: To be eligible for this scholarship you must:
+- Entrance Requirements: To be eligible for this application

 1. Commence your undergraduate course in 2018/19